MiLandry/Landry-Enterprise-Specification/LEVS/landry-environment-variables-specfification.readme.md

+TODO maybe a better plan is to do a POC with https://www.npmjs.com/package/dotenv that satisfies all of these goals.

+precendence: commandline vars > Environment vars > .env files

-## The Landry Environmental Variable Specification
+# The Landry Environmental Variable Specification

 ## Goals

 1. The Application can read env variables on the node and persist them to keys when the application starts